 Go online at shop.energyfc.com to find hats, jerseys, scarves, jackets, etc. to find the perfect outfit for the next Energy FC game.

-The football club have made it quite easy to find tickets for home contests.
+The football club has made it quite easy to find tickets for home contests.
 They can be purchased online at EnergyFC.com or in person at The Soccer Store (1512 SW 29th) or the Energy FC front office (NW 9th & Broadway).
-Patrons can also call (405) 235-KICK (5425) to purchases individual game tickets or season packages.
+Patrons can also call (405) 235-KICK (5425) to purchase individual game tickets or season packages.
 The box office at Taft Stadium opens at Noon on game days.

 The rise of the Energy FC has not gone unnoticed by its biggest supporters.
 Since 2014, the team’s average attendance has been over 4,000 per home game.

 The team’s average attendance in 2015 was 4,635 per home game.